-The Institute is also conducting spatial analysis to identify the geographic scope of many of the NWL group’s recommendations, the potential scale of the recommended actions’ carbon and resilience benefits, and how the recommended actions overlap with areas important for co-benefits such as improved water quality and recreational access.
-These results will be included in the NWL report, and data and maps will be made available in several formats, including as downloadable datasets and StoryMaps, starting in early 2020.
+The Nicholas Institute led a NWL subcommittee on floodplains and wetlands and coordinated development of a recommendation for coordinated buyouts and restoration in frequently flooded areas.
+The Institute also conducted spatial analysis to identify the geographic scope of many of the NWL group’s recommendations, the potential scale of the recommended actions’ carbon and resilience benefits, and how the recommended actions overlap with areas important for co-benefits such as improved water quality and recreational access.
+These results are included in the NWL Action Plan, and data and maps are available for download.
+The data is also summarized in a series of StoryMaps that include state-level maps and information as well as examples of using the data at local scales.
 This information can be useful for targeting actions and understanding co-benefits and trade-offs at both the state and local levels.

 Related work stemming from conversations by the NC NWL forestry subcommittee has resulted in a policy brief that describes a menu of state actions to promote forest-based natural climate solutions.
 Though this brief was derived from the North Carolina Natural and Working Lands Action Plan and Forest Action Plan, the menu of action items is relevant to any state looking for ways to enhance carbon storage and sequestration in its forests.

 Following the NWL Action Plan’s release in 2020, the Nicholas Institute continues to work on making information about nature-based solutions that provide value for both people and nature accessible to the public and improving the maps and data available to inform NWL management in North Carolina, including through online dashboards and updated pocosins maps.
 A guide to developing NWL action plans, aimed at other states and built on our experience with North Carolina, was released in 2022.